Best 5 Gold and Silver Mutual Funds in India (2026)

 This is a more balanced way to use the best gold and silver mutual funds.

-Final Verdict: Gold or Silver – What’s Better in 2026?
+Gold or Silver Mutual Funds: Which Is Better in 2026?

-So the better choice depends on your goal.
-If you want stability, gold is more suitable.
-However, if you can handle volatility and want growth exposure, silver can be considered as a great option.
+Therefore, the better choice depends on your investment objective, risk tolerance and existing portfolio.
+If you prioritise stability, gold may be more suitable.
+If you are comfortable with greater volatility and want exposure to silver's industrial demand, silver can be considered as a smaller allocation.

 My Mudra helps you explore and compare financial products.
 If you are considering the best gold and silver mutual funds, we can simplify your decision process.